jwilson8767/drupal-cloudformation/readme.md

  **If a deletion fails**: Note the resources that failed to delete (usually just one or two) by type and ids, remove each one manually using the relevant console, then re-attempt the deletion.

+# <span id="tracking-costs"></span>Tracking Costs
+Every resource created by each stack is given tags that allow it to be identified in the AWS Cost Explorer and related billing tools.
+See also: the [AWS Billing docs](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-what-is.html)

 # <span id="develop-manage"></span>Development and Management

 ## <span id="dev-requirements"></span>Development/CLI usage Requirements